ldjoumes/Analyze-BASOPHILS-EOSINOPHILS/README.md

  ## OVERVIEW

- <p style="text-indent> (Analyze-Basophils-Eosinophils.R) will allow you to load a comma-delimited .csv with various datapoints, perform single regressions of Body Mass Index (BMI) vs. Basophils and Body Mass Index (BMI) vs. Eosinophils from the Complete Blood Count with Differential (CBC-D) results, and produce 2-D scatterplots, and boxplots for the results.
+ <p style="text-indent"> (Analyze-Basophils-Eosinophils.R) will allow you to load a comma-delimited .csv with various datapoints, perform single regressions of Body Mass Index (BMI) vs. Basophils and Body Mass Index (BMI) vs. Eosinophils from the Complete Blood Count with Differential (CBC-D) results, and produce 2-D scatterplots, and boxplots for the results.

 <p style="text-indent: 160px"> Data (RobinsonEtAl_Sup1.csv) was downloaded from:
 Robinson, JM. et al. 2019.
 Complete blood count with differential: An effective diagnostic for IBS subtype in the context of BMI?
 BioRxiv. doi: https://doi.org/10.1101/608208.